 The Vremi 10,000's only notable feature is the ability to program start and stop times.
 The user interface on this appliance is a little odd, as the screen only displays the target temperature and not the current room temperature.
 It is relatively quiet, but has poor cooling abilities compared to its high operating expenses and is awkward to move around.
-All in all, we would recommend you look at a few other portable AC options before choosing this model.Editor's Note: This review was updated on April 21, 2022, to outline which models we would recommend over this one.
+All in all, we would recommend you look at a few other portable units in our review of the best portable air conditioners before choosing this model.Editor's Note: This review was updated on April 21, 2022, to outline which models we would recommend over this one.

 Vremi 10,000 BTU Review